What Can You Do With Natural Language Processing?

 There are several formulas, but they are generally all based on the number of words and sentences in addition to either syllables or the number of difficult words.
 Let’s see two of the most famous: Flesch-Kincaid and Dale–Chall.

 None of these formulas is perfect, but both have been scientifically tested.
 The only caveat is that they should be used only for checking and not as a guideline.
 They work if you write normally.
-If you try to edit a text to lower the score, the results might be incorrect.
+If you try to edit a text to lower the score, the results might be incorrect and unnatural.
 For example, if you use short words just to make a text seem easy, it looks bad.

 Flesch-Kincaid Readability Formula